County Durham and Darlington

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Tees Esk and Wear Valleys NHS Foundation Trust routinely fails to conduct timely serious incident investigations, allowing hazards to persist and compromising learning, despite past assurances and national guidelines for 60-day completion.
+Concerns summary (AI summary) Tees Esk and Wear Valleys NHS Foundation Trust routinely fails to conduct timely serious incident investigations, allowing hazards to persist and compromising learning, despite past assurances and national guidelines for 60-day completion.

 Kenneth Rippon